 A startup medical diagnostics company specializing in tests that identify and characterize tumor cells in blood samples chose to implement a cloud-hosted Core LIMS in their laboratories to support anticipated future growth.
 The diagnostics company decided that they did not want to rely on the vendor’s services, and therefore asked Core Informatics to recommend a quality informatics consultant to support the implementation.
 Core Informatics referred the diagnostics company to Astrix Technology Group for development and implementation services, as Astrix’s core technical team has been trained by Core Informatics experts, and Astrix has worked alongside Core Informatics on many implementation projects.

 The reality is that paper is more of a habit than a requirement.
-AstraZeneca discovered this when they aimed to introduce ELNs to improve the efficiency of their validated workflows for GMP API (active pharmaceutical ingredient) manufacture.
-Paper and its associated workflows were standard only because they were familiar and had been defined over time to meet the needs of scientists, process engineers and quality control and assurance staffs.
+AstraZeneca discovered this when they aimed to introduce ELNs to improve the efficiency of their validated workflows for GMP API manufacture.